 Dual-Joint Enrollment Program

 The Dual-Joint Enrollment Program at Christian Life College provides college-level Biblical Study courses as an affordable and efficient way for high school students to gain a head start on earning their college degree, particularly at CLC.
 General education courses are available on-campus for local students only.
-Earning college credit provides students with post secondary academic skills while still in high school and an accelerated college pathway that can reduce time to graduation.
+Earning college credit provides students with post-secondary academic skills while still in high school and an accelerated college pathway that can reduce time to graduation.
 Courses will take place through CLC Online, or on our college campus, as an option for local students.

 There are no scholarships or certificates associated with the Dual-Joint enrollment program at Christian Life College.
 All fees are the responsibility of the student/parent.

-Joint enrollment students earning college credit while still in high school experience the same level of instruction and academic rigor as our traditional college students.
+Dual-Joint enrollment students earning college credit while still in high school experience the same level of instruction and academic rigor as our traditional college students.
 In this way, students will be better prepared to succeed at the next academic level of study when they enter CLC or the college of their choice.

 Eligible students must:

-- Be enrolled in, and attending a high school (Senior, Junior, or Sophomore level) and be on track for graduation
+- Be enrolled in, and attending a state-certified high school (Senior, Junior, or Sophomore level) and be on track for graduation

-- Submit a recommendation from the High School Principal, along with proper parental consent and statement of financial responsibility
+- Submit a recommendation from the High School Principal, along with proper parental consent and a statement of financial responsibility

 The courses offered by the Dual-Joint Enrollment Program are designed to assist students in preparing and progressing toward a program of study within the College in the future; however, for local students only, studying on campus (not online), general education courses may be taken and transferrable to other accredited institutions at the institution’s discretion.